henriquehbr/nvim-startup.lua/README.md

 nvim-startup: couldn't retrieve startup time log file (...)
 ```

-That means your startup log file doesn't exists, you might consider:
+That means your startup log file doesn't exists, you might consider checking if:

-- Make sure if the file exists, is on the correct path, and you have the proper permissions to read it
+- The file exists, is on the correct path, and you have the proper permissions to read it
-- Checking if you remembered to setup a alias for your shell for generating the startup log file when launching neovim
+- You remembered to setup a alias for your shell for generating the startup log file when launching neovim